syncfusion-content/javascript-docs/js/TreeGrid/Editing.md

 ![](/js/TreeGrid/Editing_images/cellEditing.png)

+The edited cell can be saved with custom actions using the [`saveCell`](https://help.syncfusion.com/api/js/ejtreegrid#methods:savecell "saveCell") method.

 ### Row Editing

 It is possible to make the entire row to editable state and to update a record by setting [`editMode`](/api/js/ejtreegrid#members:editsettings-editmode "editSettings.editMode") as rowEditing.